$227,899Average Value$123Average Price per Sq Ft2Homes For Sale

 1/2

 Mingo Valley residents have access to Tulsa Transit buses that travel to the heart of downtown, 8 miles away.
-Interstate 44 passes through the neighborhood, and Route 66 forms the northern border, making it easy to get around greater Tulsa.
-Two major area hospitals, Hillcrest Medical Center and Ascension St. John Medical Center, are within 5 miles of the neighborhood, and Tulsa International Airport is 3.5 miles away.
+Tulsa International Airport is about 4 miles away via Memorial Drive, and it’s about 5 miles to the shops and restaurants in the historic Cherry Street district.
+Interstate 44 passes through the neighborhood and connects with several other major highways, including U.S. Route 169, to give commuters an easy ride around the greater Tulsa region.
+Two major hospitals, Hillcrest Medical Center and Ascension St. John Medical Center, are within 6 miles of the neighborhood.

 Tulsa Transit has a shaded bus stop on route 66 in Mingo Valley.